Nukesor/sticker-finder/README.md

     /tag_random Get a random sticker for tagging.
 Crowdsourcing :).
 Thanks for everybody doing this :)!
     /random_set Get a random sticker set.
     /skip       Skip the current sticker
-    /language   Set your language.
-    /new_language [language] Propose a new language (In case I missed something).
-    /set_lang [language] Set the language of a whole set /cancel     Cancel all current tag actions
+    /cancel     Cancel all current tag actions